 What is Brayton Cycle Efficiency?

 Brayton cycle efficiency is a measure of the thermodynamic efficiency of a Brayton cycle, which is the idealized cycle for a gas turbine engine.
-It represents the fraction of heat energy converted into useful work and is influenced by the compression ratio and the specific heat ratio of the gas.
+It represents the fraction of heat energy converted into useful work and is influenced by the compressor pressure ratio and the specific heat ratio of the gas.
 Higher efficiencies indicate a more effective engine that can do more work with the same amount of heat energy.

 How to Calculate Brayton Cycle Efficiency?